 To round out the program even more, you’ll get to spend a few days in San Jose (at the start and end of your experience), Costa Rica’s largest city, where you’ll get orientated and take in some culture in the form of cooking and dance classes.

-Project availability: All year.
+- Project Availability: Year-round.
 There are some limitations in high demand / peak season.
 There are a variety of different turtles that call this area home and they return each year to lay their eggs.
 There are different turtles at different times of the year.
-In off peak seasons there are still many tasks to be completed – to prepare for the peak seasons.
+In off-peak seasons there are still many tasks to be completed to prepare for the peak seasons.
 Volunteers can arrive and start their programs nearly every Monday of the year.
 Demands vary with turtle egg-laying timing.

-Project duration: Minimum 2 weeks.
-CISaustralia recommend 4 weeks for optimal cultural and environmental immersion.
+- Project Duration: Minimum 2 weeks.
+CISaustralia recommends 4 weeks for optimal cultural and environmental immersion.

-Excursions: Nearby attractions include beach resorts, good surf breaks, and lazy beach towns.
-City tour (only when multiple participants), cooking and dance classes included.
-Participants on group programs have the option to spend one full day each weekend off site at a local beach or small local beach town – to relax and refresh.
+- Excursions: Nearby attractions include beach resorts, good surf breaks and lazy beach towns.
+City tour (only when multiple participants), plus cooking and dance classes included.
+Participants on group programs have the option to spend one full day each weekend off-site at a local beach or small local beach town to relax and refresh.
 Transport will be organised for you but participants will need to pay approx. A$15 per head for the day's transport.
 Individual students on the program can also opt to head to numerous local beach towns but will need to organise and pay for local transport.
 Local staff can assist in these areas with recommendations.

-Language: English (introductory Spanish is recommended – classes can be arranged at an additional cost, before and/or after project).
-Contact CIS to arrange.
+- Language: English.
+Introductory Spanish is recommended – classes can be arranged at an additional cost before and/or after the program.
+Contact CISaustralia for further details.